Three Mega Trends To Look Out For In 2022

 Sticking to traditional models has already led to the demise of many high-street, retail stalwarts over the last two decades, so it’s very much a case of needing to adapt and prioritize to customer expectations, now.
 We see 2022 as an opportunity for all retailers (big & small) to double-down and go ‘all in’ on omnichannel.

 Along with a renewed emphasis on omnichannel, we also expect the trend of moving the supply chain and goods closer to the consumer to gather pace strongly in 2022 too.

-The benefits of micro-fulfilment centres and ‘dark stores’ (faster customer fulfilment, less miles travelled for delivery fleets, reducing CO2 emissions, quicker more efficient returns processes etc.) have largely been proven over the last 12 months.
+The benefits of micro-fulfillment centers and ‘dark stores’ (faster customer fulfillment, less miles traveled for delivery fleets, reducing CO2 emissions, quicker more efficient returns processes etc.) have largely been proven over the last 12 months.
 As the supply chain gets closer to consumers expect customer experiences to change and improve.

 Whether it’s parcel pickers in warehouses or HGV drivers on the roads, the current crisis being caused by a lack of supply chain staff is clear and present for all to see.

 While signing on bonuses and increased hourly rates of pay are certainly welcome (and many would argue overdue), the staffing crunch we’re witnessing at the moment is not something that can purely be fixed by throwing money at the problem.

 The pandemic has certainly elevated employee well-being and we expect this increased focus will continue to gain momentum in the New Year.